 - The Bookstore will always accept an order for any textbook you need your students to have.
 So if you’ve forgotten to order a book or come across a book after the due date, just email us and we’ll add it to your list.

 The College has established two ways to distribute course notes or portions of books to your students.
-Regardless of whether you elect to put together a physical manual or distribute your materials online, you must complete the Course Packet-Blackboard Form and Bibliography Information and submit it to the Copy Center.
+Regardless of whether you elect to put together a physical manual or distribute your materials online, you must complete the Course Packet-Schoology Form and Bibliography Information and submit it to the Copy Center.

 Simply email a PDF or turn in a clear hard copy of the items you wish to have distributed to the Copy Center by the due dates listed on the instructions.

-If the material is already available somewhere on the Web, simply create a link in your Blackboard page to that location.
+If the material is already available somewhere on the Web, simply create a link in your Schoology page to that location.
 For example, many journal articles are available in full-text through the library’s Web site.

 - For help determining what’s available online, or for help creating links, please contact a librarian at email@example.com or call 630-752-5169.

 - No copyright considerations come into play when linking to existing sources.

 If the material is not already available on the Web, you may post a copy to Schoology as long as: